ALTERNATIVE MEDICINE FOR ORAL CARE

-In dentistry, homeopathy remedies are natural alternatives and biocompatible approach in oral prevention and treatment.
-According to studies, there are many benefits that effectively help patients without toxic side effect or been invasive.
-The homeopathy remedies help patients for the management of conditions affecting orofacial structures by providing rapid relief.
+In dentistry, homeopathy remedies are natural alternatives and biocompatible approaches to oral prevention and treatment.
+According to studies, many benefits effectively help patients without toxic side effects or being invasive.
+Homeopathy remedies help patients with the management of conditions affecting orofacial structures by providing rapid relief.
 Some of the homeopathy remedies in oral care are used for:

-Belladonna – Best used for early dental abscess with by redness and throbbing.
+Belladonna – Best used for an early dental abscess with redness and throbbing.

 Bryonia – For acute inflammation or if pricking pain is relieved by firm pressure.

 Hepar Sulphuris – For abscess with pus formation.

 Myristica – For swelling is with numbness of the area.

 Pulsatilla – For pain when accentuated by heat and relieved by cold water.